The Indian Exporter's

 Who Must Comply?

 CBAM coverage is determined by the HS Code (CN Code) of your product.
-If your product falls under these sectors, you are affected:
+If your product falls under the following sectors, your EU importers are legally required to report embedded emissions, forcing compliance upon you:

 Iron & Steel

-Sinter, Pig Iron, Ferro-alloys, Crude Steel, Finished Products (Screws, Bolts, Wire, Sheets, Pipes)
+Sinter, Pig Iron, Ferro-alloys, Crude Steel, Finished Products (Fasteners, Pipes)

 Clinkers, Portland Cement, Aluminous Cement